unimarkup/specification/Unimarkup_Language_ReferenceManual.md

 At least one space must be between `#` and the header and a blank line must come before and after the header, if the previous or next line is not a header.
 Text after a header without a blank new line is treated as header text, allowing multiline header text.

-To easily link to headers, references are created implicitly, where spaces between characters get replaced by `-` and other special keywords or blocks are removed.
+To easily link to headers, references are created implicitly, where Latin characters are set to lower case, spaces between characters get replaced by `-` and other characters are removed.
+If the resulting ID is already present, it must be set explicitly.

 **Example:**